wltrimbl/2015-05-28-monsanto/overview/overview.md

 * If you find yourself typing the same commands again and again
 * If you repeat the same block of code with cut-and-paste more than once
 * If any piece of code is too complex to easily describe, consider refactoring it
-* If you find yourself writing code the same script over and over
+* If you find yourself writing the same script over and over

 ## Don't repeat yourself
 * **Don't repeat commands into your REPL, save them to a script**